bayespy/bayespy/INSTALL.rst

 .. code-block:: console

    git pull
-   git submodule update --init --recursive python3 setup.py install
+   python setup.py install

 This will pull the up-to-date version and re-install.

-This documentation can be found in docs/ folder.
+This documentation can be found in doc/ folder.
 The documentation source files are readable as such in reStructuredText format in docs/source/ directory.
 If you have `Sphinx
 <http://sphinx.pocoo.org/>`_ installed, the documentation can be